andygrunwald/DigitalKanban/README.md

 Logins
 ------------
 At first you will be asked for a login.
 Login with username/password or email/password.<br />
-Here are some logins:
+Here are some predefinied logins (user must be active!):

 Username: *john*<br />
 Email: *john@example.com*<br />